johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 The next `<span>` element that we will target with our AJAX calls to fill with the profile information (i.e. `<span id="profile-username" class="profile-value">`).
 Lastly, we will add links at the bottom of the menu to return to the Home (`index.html` page or to logout).
 Notice that when we're using anchor (`<a>`) elements again, and in order for a user to log out, we're simply directing them to our `/logout` route as the `href` attribute value.

-Finally, the last step for this view will be to add links to all of our JavaScript files.
+Finally, the last step for this view will be to add links to all of our JavaScript files (we'll create the user controller shortly).

 _profile.html_: